 I don’t know why it took me so long to remember that swimming is my “Find something you enjoy, because then you’ll stick with it” exercise.
 I grew up in Wisconsin, in a small city that was big enough to have a municipal swimming pool.
 The fact that we could walk to school in the winter and to the park and the pool in the summers was a big factor in the house my parents chose for us when we moved to Appleton.
 During my grade school years, I was sometimes there three times a day – swim lessons in the morning, and hanging out afternoons and after supper.
 I wasn’t a great swimmer, but proficient enough that I was allowed in the deep water, so good enough.

 My current home is a small cottage on a little lake in northern Wisconsin.
 You can swim in the lake in July and August, but it’s pretty cold otherwise.

-After I got my hip replaced two years ago, swimming was one of the recommended therapies.
+After I got my hip replaced three years ago, swimming was one of the recommended therapies.
 As soon as the doctors allowed, I started going to the pool in the nearby city of Shawano.
 After all these years, I’m back to swimming consistently 2 or 3 times a week.
 And all year round, not just when Wisconsin weather permits.

 I find swimming to be the perfect exercise.
 First, it takes place in the water element…soothing and flowing.
 Next, you’re all on your own – it’s impossible to carry on much of a conversation while your face is coming in and out of the water.
 Maybe a little chatting before and after in the locker room, but not during the activity itself.
 For those who are more social, there are water aerobics and stretching classes, and I do those some days before the lap swimming.
 Best of all, you can’t possibly bring your phone along!
 It’s really an oasis of serenity for me.